Studio Nucleo, 2009

 Nothing more and nothing less than volume, crucial and bearing structure, strength and vital consistency of materials.

-The workmanship makes unrepeatable and unique objects: made entirely by hand without the use of presswork
+and bookcases are made entirely by hand without the use of moulds and are finished

-and finished with non-toxic resins that reveal signs and imperfections.
+with non-toxic resins that reveal all marks and imperfections.